ALib C++ Library

 Constructs an AString with the given external buffer.
 The given buffer's life-cycle is considered to be managed externally.

-This constructor is protected and provided for derived classes that dispose about their own buffer.
+This constructor is protected and provided for derived classes that dispose of their own buffer.

 Note